 Need an Appointment Immediately?
 Call (801) 505-5277 or Click Here

-If warts on your feet cause discomfort or spread, you may need plantar wart treatment from the expert podiatry team at Advanced Foot & Ankle Center in Salt Lake City, Sugarhouse, West Jordan, Park City, Heber City, Bountiful, Provo, Nephi, Eagle Mountain, and St. George, Utah.
+If warts on your feet cause discomfort or spread, you may need plantar wart treatment from the expert podiatry team at Advanced Foot & Ankle Center in Salt Lake City, Sugarhouse, West Jordan, Park City, Heber City, Bountiful, Provo, Nephi, Eagle Mountain, St. George, Santaquin, and South Ogden, Utah.
 Your dedicated podiatrist can help you find an effective plantar wart treatment to eliminate the unsightly wart.
 Schedule your visit online or call your nearest office directly.

 Plantar warts are growths that appear on weight-bearing areas of your feet, such as your heels.
 The pressure can also cause plantar warts to grow under a hard, thick layer of skin, called a callus.

 Most plantar warts go away on their own eventually, but you can try self-care treatments or visit Advanced Foot & Ankle Center to have the warts removed.